SSFL Cleanup agreements

-Read our blog to learn the latest news about the cleanup of one of California’s most toxic sites, the Santa Susana Field Lab.
+Read our blog to learn the latest news about the cleanup of one of California’s most toxic sites and sign up for our email newsletter to stay informed about actions you can take to save the SSFL cleanup.

 The DTSC released the Final Programmatic Environmental Impact Report (PEIR) on June 8, 2023.
 According to extensive analysis from our technical advisors, Committee to Bridge the Gap, the PEIR is built on the Settlement Agreement and massively limits the final cleanup of the site, breaking all prior promises for a complete cleanup.